Georgia Tech: Housing

-In the fall of 2007, the North Avenue Apartments were opened to Tech students.
-Originally built for the 1996 Olympics and belonging to Georgia State University, the buildings were given to Georgia Tech and have been used to accommodate Tech's expanding population.
-Georgia Tech freshmen students were the first to inhabit the dormitories in the Winter and Spring 1996 quarters, while much of East Campus was under renovation for the Olympics.
-The North Avenue Apartments (commonly known as "North Ave") are also noted as the first Georgia Tech buildings to rise above the top of Tech Tower.
-Open to second-year undergraduate students and above, the buildings are located on East Campus, across North Avenue and near Bobby Dodd Stadium, putting more upperclassmen on East Campus.
-In 2008, the North Avenue Apartments East and North buildings underwent extensive renovation to the façade.
-During their construction, the bricks were not all properly secured and thus were a safety hazard to pedestrians and vehicles on the Downtown Connector below.

-Two programs on campus as well have houses on East Campus: the International House (commonly referred to as the I-House); and Women, Science, and Technology.
-The I-House is housed in 4th Street East and Hayes.
+Two programs on campus have houses on East Campus: the International House (commonly referred to as the I-House) and Women, Science, and Technology.
+The I-House is housed in Gray and Hayes.
 Women, Science, and Technology is housed in Goldin and Stein.
-The I-House hosts an International Coffee Hour every Monday night that class is in session from 6 to 7 pm, hosting both residents and their guests for discussions.
+The I-House hosts an International Coffee Hour for residents and guests to discuss culture and interests.

-Single graduate students may live in the Graduate Living Center (GLC) or at 10th and Home.
-10th and Home is the designated family housing unit of Georgia Tech.
-Residents are zoned to Atlanta Public Schools.
-Residents are zoned to Centennial Place Elementary, Inman Middle School, and Midtown High School.
+Single graduate students may live in the Graduate Living Center (GLC) or at Tenth and Home.
+Tenth and Home is the designated family housing unit of Georgia Tech.
+Residents are zoned to Atlanta Public Schools' Centennial Place Academy and Midtown High School.

 Student clubs and activities

 Several extracurricular activities are available to students, including over 500 student organizations overseen by the Center for Student Engagement.
 The Student Government Association (SGA), Georgia Tech's student government, has separate executive, legislative, and judicial branches for undergraduate and graduate students.
 One of the SGA's primary duties is the disbursement of funds to student organizations in need of financial assistance.
 These funds are derived from the Student Activity Fee that all Georgia Tech students must pay, currently $123 per semester.
 The ANAK Society, a secret society and honor society established at Georgia Tech in 1908, claims responsibility for founding many of Georgia Tech's earliest traditions and oldest student organizations, including the SGA.
+Georgia Tech removed religious discrimination from its policies after multiple lawsuits by students that resulted in settlements and court-ordered changes.